Executive Team

 Robby Sohi

-Chief Operating Officer and Vice-President, Markets and Reliability
+Chief Operating Officer and Vice-President of Markets & Reliability

 In this role, Mr. Sohi is responsible for the reliable and efficient operation of the province-wide power system, the administration of Ontario’s real-time electricity markets and the continued development of electricity market designs.